6 popular procurement methods & tips to choose suppliers

 This keeps you and the supplier on the same page, reducing misunderstanding and keeping the project on schedule.

-5. Digitize procurement systems
+5. Digitise procurement systems

-Procurement systems are getting digitized in today's data-driven company culture.
+Procurement systems are getting digitised in today's data-driven company culture.
 This is helpful and makes procuring complex tools more efficient.
 For example, your company might need a data pipeline tool to streamline its data workflows as its tech stack gets more and more complex.

 It's too useful to be ignored, and procuring it is different from other company activities than, say, vetting and hiring freelance writers, which can be done manually.